 In addition to working around your hand and wrist injuries, it is also important to make sure you are taking steps to treat the pain and prevent future injuries from happening.

 Treating Hand and Wrist Injuries

-When you first start experiencing pain in your hand or wrist -- whether it is from an acute injury or a chronic one -- it is important to stop doing any exercises that cause your pain or make your pain worse.
+When you first start experiencing pain in your hand or wrist -- whether it is from an acute injury or a chronic one -- it is crucial to stop doing any exercises that cause your pain or make your pain worse.
 This will help reduce inflammation and prevent additional damage.

 In the days following your injury, ice the affected area in twenty-minute increments.
 After a few days, you can alternate between ice and heat.